18F/ada-sandbox/pages/service-animals.md

 ## When a Service Animal Can Be Kept Out

-A business or state or local government does not need to allow a service animal if:

-- The dog’s presence would fundamentally alter the nature of the goods, services, programs, or activities provided to the public.
-Learn more about what this means in [FAQs about Service Animals and the ADA](https://www.ada.gov/regs2010/service_animal_qa.html#exc).
+A business or state or local government does not need to allow a service animal if the dog’s presence would fundamentally alter the nature of the goods, services, programs, or activities provided to the public.

 <details>
     <summary><dfn><i>Fundamentally alter</i></dfn> defined</summary>
        In most settings, a service animal will not fundamentally alter the situation.
 But in some settings, a service dog could change the nature of the service or program.
 For example, it may be appropriate to keep a service animal out of an operating room or burn unit where the animal’s presence could compromise a sterile environment.
 But in general, service animals cannot be restricted from other areas of the hospital where patients or members of the public can go.
 </details>

+Learn more about when a service animal can be kept out in [questions 23-26 in FAQs about Service Animals and the ADA](https://www.ada.gov/regs2010/service_animal_qa.html).

 ## Asking a Service Animal to Leave